-Chris Brown, Krista Santiago Relationship Reportedly In Turmoil Over Karrueche Tran Reunion Comments [Rumor]
+Chris Brown, Krista Santiago Relationship In Turmoil Over Karrueche Tran Reunion Comments [Rumor]

 All of this has made Krista Santiago feel a certain way, somewhat jealous of the fact that Chris is beginning to show signs that their romance together isn’t going to last very long if he’s already trying to get back with his ex-girlfriend.

-According to Hollywood Life, though, Chris Brown has been backpedaling from the situation, telling Krista that the comment about “still wanting it” on Karrueche’s Instagram photo was nothing more than an innocent one, assuring her that she had nothing to worry about regarding their romance.
+According to Hollywood Life, though, Chris Brown has been backpedaling from the situation, telling Krista that the comment about “still wanting it” on Karrueche’s Instagram photo was nothing more than an innocent, assuring her that she had nothing to worry about regarding their romance.

 “Breezy’s already running major game on Krista, telling her he doesn’t feel Karrueche in a romantic way and that he was just playing around when he commented on her page,” a source explains, making it known that Chris doesn’t want to end the good thing he shares with Santiago.